cambiegroup/flowchem/docs/examples/reaction_optimization.md

 This example demonstrates how to set up a process using flowchem.
 The process involves the reaction of two reagents, *hexyldecanoic acid*, and *thionyl chloride*, within a temperature-controlled reactor.

-In this process, four electronic devices.
-Two pumps were used to promote the mixing the reagent and the flow within the reactor.
-One pump is from [AzuraCompact](../devices/pumps/azura_compact.md), and the other is from Elite11 [](../devices/pumps/elite11.md).
-A reactor with controlled temperature was used.
+This process utilizes four electronic devices.
+Two pumps are used to deliver the reagents.
+One pump is from [AzuraCompact](../devices/pumps/azura_compact.md), and the other is from
+Elite11 [](../devices/pumps/elite11.md).
+A reactor with temperatur control is used.
 This reator is a component of the platform R2 - [R4Heater](../devices/temperature/r4_heater.md).
-An infrared sensor from IR was used to analyze the product - [IcIR](../devices/analytics/icir.md).
+An infrared spectrometer from analytics is used to analyze the product - [IcIR](../devices/analytics/icir.md).

 ![](reaction.JPG)

-The configuration file is written according to the described below.
+The configuration file is written as described below.

 ```toml
 [device.socl2]